 I. Required International Arbitration Core Concepts and Skills Courses

-Advanced Arbitration Seminar, Professor Jan Paulsson (3 credits)
+Advanced Arbitration Seminar, Professor Jan Paulsson (2 credits, Writing)

 II.
 Elective International Arbitration Courses

 Students also may choose from several elective international arbitration courses during the fall and spring semesters, including hands-on practical training courses, academic writing seminars, courses on specific sectors of international arbitration, such as investment or sports arbitration, as well as courses on international arbitration in specific geographical regions, such as the United States, Latin America and Europe.